coveo/coveo-sap-commerce-connector/coveo/searchprovidercoveosearchservices/README.md

 1. Copy the `searchprovidercoveosearchservices` extension to the `hybris/bin/custom` directory of your project.

 1. Add `<extension name='searchprovidercoveosearchservices'/>` in your `localextensions.xml` file.
-The Coveo Push API client library for Java is now installed as part of the extension.
+The Coveo Push API client library for Java is installed as part of the extension.
 See the `.jar` files in the `hybris/bin/custom/searchprovidercoveosearchservices/lib` directory.

 1. Go to the `hybris/bin/platform/` folder.